Skip to main content

 Attributes for Products

 This type of attribute stores information about products.
-Additional settings for this type of attribute set allow, for example, to specify to the system which attribute you want to use as the product price.
+Additional settings for this type of attribute set allow you to specify which attribute you want to use as the product price.

 General Type Attributes